 From time to time, you may be receive an email with a free sample of a tea we think you will enjoy.
 To view it, you must be signed in.
 This is the reason the link directs you to an "account" page.
 Once you've signed in, you'll see the free sample in your cart.

 Here at Adagio we are disappointed in the efforts of the Fair Trade program.
 For example, Fair Trade coffee growers receive only 5 cents more per pound of coffee over market price.
 This trivial amount is meaningless when it comes to gourmet tea, where a pound of product costs five to fifty times more.
 In lieu of forcing our suppliers to join the Fair Trade program, we've devised our own means of supporting the people who grow our teas, called the Roots Campaign.
 Please visit to learn more.

-The only exceptions are teas which contain sugar sprinkles or chocolate chips.
-Our chocolate chips are dairy-free, but do contain soy lecithin.
+The only exceptions are teas which contain sprinkles, mini marshmallows, or chocolate chips, as well as latte teas.
+These ingredients and lattes do contain sugar.
+Additionally, sprinkles may contain non-vegan ingredients (including egg-derived ingredients) and soy lecithin; marshmallows contain gelatin; and chocolate chips are dairy-free, but do contain soy lecithin.

 Our teas are quite good for you too!
 See our health benefits page for details.

 Nutritional information for brewed tea depends on factors such as: the amount of tea steeped per serving size, the temperature of the water, what is included in the blend, etc. For this reason, we don't necessarily have readily available nutritional panels for our teas.

 For our selections of black, green or white tea, in which the only ingredient is tea leaves, the brewed teas contain zero calories, and less than 1% of any other nutrient.
 This is in part due to the fact that we don't actually consume the tea leaves.